myoluk/virtual-paint/README.md

 ## How to use?
 :one: Run the `set_color_range.py` file to set the color range (just make sure the object is detected)

-:two: Save the adjusted values by pressing the 'S' key.
-Values will be saved as `hsvVal.npy` file
+:two: Save the adjusted values by pressing the 'S' key, values will be saved as `hsvVal.npy` file

 :three: Run the `paint.py` file.
 It will automatically open the `hsvVal.npy` file